MLHale/CYBR8480/modules/hybrid-app-part3/README.md

-# Building a Hybrid App in Android and Ember
+# Attacking a Hybrid App in Android and Ember

 ### Table of Contents
 [Introduction](#introduction)